-Written work and presentations are used to assess written skills and many of the skills are assessed in written examinations.
+In both subject areas, written work and presentations are used to assess written skills and many of the skills are assessed in written examinations.
 Students demonstrate timekeeping by the timely submission of assessed work.
 D5 is assessed specifically in some modules and indirectly in others e.g. in the production of coursework.

-12 Programme Curriculum, Structure and Features Basic structure of the programme
+12 Programme Curriculum, Structure and Features

+Basic structure of the programme